adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     fetchData(fields, url) {...}

-Assuming we have a `Car` object, that looks like this:
+And assuming we have a `Car` object, that looks like this:

     type Car = {
         id: number;